MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 :::row:::
     :::column:::
     ### LeftCompact
-    The pane shows only icons until opened and is positioned to the left of the content.</br>
+    The pane shows only icons until opened and is positioned to the left of the content.
+When opened, the pane overlays the content.</br>
     `PaneDisplayMode="LeftCompact"`
     :::column-end:::
     :::column span="2":::